SunnyBasion/cloudmart/template_submission.md

 Azure Container Instances (ACI) and integrated into a continuous deployment pipeline using GitHub Actions and Docker Hub.

-Originally troubleshooting CORS issues between frontend and backend, the solution shifted to using an **NGINX reverse proxy**, simplifying communication and improving stability.
+To simplify communication and improve stability, the solution uses an NGINX reverse proxy between the frontend and backend, ensuring smooth integration.

 ---